nickfountainjones/mrIML/README.md

 Two multi-response models can be compared using `mrPerformance()`.

-Bootstrapping can be implemented using `mrBootstrap()`, which can then be used quantify uncertainty around partial dependence plots, `mrPdPlotBootstrap()`, and variable importance, `mrvipBootstrap()`, as well as build co-occurrence networks using `mrCoOccurNet()`.
+Bootstrapping can be implemented using `mrBootstrap()`, which can then be used to quantify uncertainty around partial dependence plots, `mrPdPlotBootstrap()`, and variable importance, `mrvipBootstrap()`, as well as build co-occurrence networks using `mrCoOccurNet()`.